An Appalachian Trail Tale

 “I had been.”

 “Oh, man, sorry bro.”
+The racket rolled on.

-“Guys, please,” I tried again.
-“You can’t show up this late and be so loud without pissing people off.
-I get that there are only two of us here, but you still need to show some respect.
-Plus, I’ll tell ya right now: that guy doesn’t seem like the most stable horse around.
+“Guys, please,” I repeated.
+“Ya can’t show this late, and then be loud, without irking others.
+I get that there are just two of us here, but you still need to show respect.
+Plus, I’ll tell ya: that guy doesn’t seem like the most stable horse around.
 He’s a twitchy mofo, and I saw that he carries a handgun.”
-I was pointing to Spacey, who pointedly remained motionless.
-“So, for your sake and mine, keep it down and turn off the light-sabers.”

 “Yeah,” I replied curtly, “very trying.”